ang-zeyu/infisearch/docs/src/indexer/larger_collections.md

 | Preset              | Description |
 | -----------         | ----------- |
 | `small`             | Generates a monolithic index and field store.
 Identical to most other client side indexing tools.
 | `medium`            | Generates a monolithic index but sharded (on a per document basis) field store.
 Only required field stores are retrieved for generating result previews.
-Positions are not indexed.
+Positions are not indexed, and stop words are removed.
 | `large`             | Generates both a sharded index and field store.
 Only index files that are required for the query are retrieved.
 Keeps [stop words](../language.md#stop-words).
 This is the preset used in the demo [here](https://morsels-search.com)!
 | `medium_source`     | Generates a monolithic index and field store of source document links.
 Uses the links to retrieve source documents for result preview generation.
 Positions are not indexed.
 | `large_source`      | Generates a sharded index and monolithic field store of source document links.
 Uses the links to retrieve source documents for result preview generation.
 Keeps [stop words](../language.md#stop-words).